co-cart/co-cart/plugins/cocart/readme.txt

 [CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)'s customizable REST API for WooCommerce allows you to separate your CMS from your presentation layer, while developers can use the frameworks and tools they love.

-## Filter what you need.
-Get exactly that.

-With CoCart, the client can limit the fields, asking for the exact data needed for the response, nothing more.
-This allows the client have control over their application, and allows the CoCart server to perform more efficiently by only fetching the resources requested.

 ## 🥪 The API

 CoCart provides support for managing the users session, alternative options for doing this task do exist; however, their usage can be limited to applications of the same origin as the WordPress installation.
 This is due to WooCommerce using cookies to store user session tokens.